teshchaudhary/kafka-message-pipeline/README.md

 ---

-## Step 3: Change number of partitions for a topic
+## Step 3: Change Number of Partitions for a Topic

 ### Method 1: Alter Partitions (Increase)
 To **increase** the number of partitions for an existing topic: